 At the beach and hotel pools, there are bikinis everywhere, so just bring your normal swimming gear.
 I wasn’t sure what to expect and brought my one piece and almost felt overdressed.
 Just cover back up once you leave.

-Part of my trip was for work, and given I mainly wear sleeveless pencil dresses that just come to just above my knees, I was concerned, but around the hotel, it didn’t matter, and I just wore a light cardigan or blazer over it.
+Part of my trip was for work, and given I mainly wear sleeveless pencil dresses that just come to just above my knees, I was concerned, but around the hotel, it didn’t matter.
+I just wore a light cardigan or blazer over it.

 What’s the best way to get around?